Bob Jones (long snapper)

-Robert "Bob" Thomas Jones (born September 3, 1978) is an American football former long snapper in the National Football League for the New York Giants.
+Robert Thomas Jones (born September 3, 1978) is an American football former long snapper in the National Football League for the New York Giants.

 Football career

 Jones played football at Penn State from 1998-2001 as a defensive lineman, being named a starter in each of those years.
-He went undrafted in the 2002 NFL Draft.
+He went undrafted in the 2002 NFL draft.

 He eventually signed with the New York Giants, and was named the starting long snapper for the 2002 season.
 He performed the Giants' long snapping duties for the first 11 games of the 2002 NFL season before a botched snap leading to a safety and eventual loss to the Houston Texans resulted in his release.